Blazemeter/taurus/README.md

 ## Improvements to Taurus

-- Icon in taurus UI :) (goodbye to the default tkinter icon)
+- Icon in taurus UI :) (goodbye to default tkinter icon)

 - Command support to CLI (Done) - Run bzt -h and you will see a new section "Commands" in the style of tools like docker, aws-cli and other similar